tuckpuck/News-Infused/README.md

 ## Technology

-I will be using the technologies of HTML, CSS, JavaScript, AJAX, and Bootstrap.
+The technologies used on this project are HTML, CSS, JavaScript, AJAX, and Bootstrap.

 ## MVP goal